Bsal13/Offensive-Security-Proving-Grounds-Boxes/ClamAV (Easy) Linux Box.md

 ---

-# Enumeration
-## Sendmail with clamav-milter < 0.91.2 - Remote Command Execution

-#### -As the box is called "ClamAV" I ran searchsploit "ClamAV" and found the following:
+- Given that the challenge is called “ClamAV,” we choose to use searchsploit against it.
+What we discover is as follows:

 ![](Images/Pasted%20image%2020221007131752.png)

-#### -As the NMAP scan I ran showed port 25 was running version "Sendmail" I tried the "Sendmail with clamav-milter < 0.91.2 - Remote Command Execution" exploit.
+- We attempt to use the "Sendmail with clamav-milter < 0.91.2-Remote Command Execution" attack as our NMAP scan revealed that port 25 was running the "Sendmail" version.

 ![](Images/Pasted%20image%2020221007131859.png)

+Exploitation
+Sendmail with clamav-milter < 0.91.2 -Remote Code Execution Exploit

-#### -Typed "searchsploit –m multiple/remote/4761.pl" to copy exploit to the directory I was in.
-Then typed "cat 4761.pl" to read the script and found the following advising to provide a host to connect to and showing port 31337 and ran an NMAP scan to confirm if the port was open and found it to be closed:
+- We type "cat 4761.pl" to examine the script.
+It instructs us to supply a host to connect to and displays port 31337

 ![](Images/Pasted%20image%2020221007132014.png)

+- We discover that port 31337 is closed after performing an NMAP scan

 ![](Images/Pasted%20image%2020221007132057.png)

-#### -Typed "perl 4761.pl 192.168.229.42" as the ".pl" is a perl extension and received the following output.
-I then ran another NMAP scan on port 31137 to confirm if it is open and found it to be opened:
+- As ".pl" is a Perl extension, We type "perl 4761.pl 192.168.229.42" and receive the following output:

 ![](Images/Pasted%20image%2020221008215215.png)

+- We rerun an NMAP scan against port 31337 and discover that it is now open.

 ![](Images/Pasted%20image%2020221008215315.png)

----

-# Exploitation
-#### -Typed "nc 192.168.229.42 31337 " and received a root shell:
+- We receive a root shell when we type "nc 192.168.229.42 31337":

 ![](Images/Pasted%20image%2020221008215351.png)